 The properties in Mexico are subject to spending requirements in order to maintain title of the concessions.
 The capital spending requirement for 2017 is \$744,060.
 The properties are also subject to semi-annual payments to the Mexican government for concession taxes, which will be approximately \$167,586 in fiscal 2018.

-The Company, as part of a land purchase agreement, has committed to making a payment of \$650,000 USD on December 15, 2020.
+The Company, as part of land purchase agreements, has committed to making payments of \$1,500,000 USD in December of 2020.

 RISKS AND UNCERTAINTIES